Stock up, stock down after Saints fall to 49ers: 3rd & long struggles continue

 Banks on it

-Rattler was sacked three times in this game, but a majority of the pressure was either coming off the right side or through extra rushers that weren't adequately picked up.
+Rattler was sacked three times in this game, the final of which was on the game-sealing sack.
+That pressure came off the right side.
+There was also pressure that seemed to get through the backs in place to pick it up.
 Fuaga is still dealing with a knee issue that seemed to become more problematic as the game went on.
-I'm not worried about him as a player, simply what that injury could turn into.
+I'm not worried about him as a player and thought he played well throughout.
+I'm more worried about what that injury could turn into.

 “He’s a dawg.
 For a rookie to go head to head with [Nick] Bosa, one of, if not the best edge rusher in the league, it’s impressive," Rattler said.
 "I mean, that’s a handful to deal with.
 I thought we had a good plan protection-wise.
 They’re going to make some plays.
 They’ve got some great players on that defense, it’s a great scheme, well coached as well, but Kelvin is a heck of a player and I wouldn’t want another guy out there."